-PHENOMENOLOGY Prerequisites: one introductory course in philosophy, 314 or permission of instructor.
-In-depth inquiry into methodology of Husseri and Heidegger and their influence upon Western European and American thought.
+Prerequisites: one introductory course in philosophy, 314 or permission of instructor.
+In-depth inquiry into methodology of Husserl and Heidegger and their influence upon Western European and American thought.

+532 ARISTOTLE

-532 ARISTOTLE Prerequisites: 211, 312 and 313 or permission of instructor.
-Detailed study of Aristotle's meta-physics, philosophy of nature, philosophy of mankind and ethics.
+3 credits rerequisite: 211 or permission of instructor.
+Detailed study of Aristotle's metaphysics, philosophy of nature, philosophy of mankind and ethics.
 Taught in alternate years.

-3 credits Prerequisite: 313 or permission of instructor.
-Study of Kantian system of thought and its relation to history of philosophy.
+KANT 3 credits 534 Prerequisite: 313 or permission of instructor.
+Study of Kantian system of thought and its rela-tion to history of philosophy.
 Includes thorough investigation of one or more of Kant's philosophical works.

-PROBLEMS IN PHILOSOPHY Prerequisites: two courses in philosophy or permission of instructor.
-Thorough, critical examination of one major philosophical problem.
+PROBLEMS IN PHILOSOPHY

+d creats Prerequisites: two courses in philosophy or permission of instructor.
+Thorough, critical exam-ination of one major philosophical problem.

-THEORY OF KNOWLEDGE 3 credits Prerequisites: three courses in philosophy.
-Examination of nature of knowledge; theorie perception, conception and truth, problem of induction and relation of language to knowledge.
+THEORY OF KNOWLEDGE 562

+Prerequisites: three courses in philosophy.
+Examination of nature of knowledge; theories of perception, conception and truth, problem of induction and relation of language to knowledge.

-PHILOSOPHY OF SCIENCE
+PHILOSOPHY OF SCIENCE 564

-Prerequisites: VII, 170 or permission of instructor.
-Nature of scientific inquiry, types of explanations, laws and causality, theoretical concepts and reality.
+Prerequisites: 101, 170 or permission of instructor.
+Nature of scientific inquiry, types of expla-nations, laws and causality, theoretical concepts and reality.
 Also considers critics of hypothetical-deductive view of science, e.g., Hanson and Kuhn.

-METAPHYSICS Prerequisites: 21, 312 and 313 or permission of instructor.
-Theories about ultimate and ultimate explanation of reality.
+571 METAPHYSICS 3 credits Prerequisites: 211, 312 and 313 or permission of instructor.
+Theories about ultimate nature and ultimate explanation of reality.
 Uses readings from classical and contemporary sources.

-3 credits SEMINAR (May be repeated) Prerequisite: permission of instructor.
+SEMINAR 580 3 credits (May be repeated) Prerequisite: permission of instructor.

-581 PHILOSOPHY OF LANGUAGE Prerequisites: 101 and 170 or permission of instructor.
+PHILOSOPHY OF LANGUAGE 581

+3 credits rerequisites: 101 and 170 or permission of instructor.
 Contemporary philosophies about nature of language and its relation to reality and human thinking.
 Includes discussion of views of linguists such as Chomsky.